TiwariAry/Workout_App/README.md

 ## 🤝 Contributing

-We welcome contributions to make Swolenormous even better!
+I welcome contributions to make Swolenormous even better!

 ### How to Contribute:
 1. Fork the repository